Haivision/srt/docs/APISocketOptions.md

 i.e. `L × Bitrate` bytes.
 Refer to [`SRTO_RCVBUF`](#SRTO_RCVBUF).

-- The sender's buffer must be large enough to store a packet up until it is either delivered (and acknowledged) or dropped by the sender due to too late to be delivered.
+- The sender's buffer must be large enough to store a packet up until it is either delivered (and acknowledged) or dropped by the sender due to it becoming too late to be delivered.
 In other words, `D × Bitrate` bytes, where `D` is the sender's drop delay value configured with [`SRTO_SNDDROPDELAY`](#SRTO_SNDDROPDELAY).

 - Buffering of data packets on the receiving side makes it possible to recover from packet losses using the ARQ